konflux-ci/konflux-ci/README.md

 ## Installing Software Dependencies

-The following applications are required on the host machine:
+:gear: Verify that the applications below are installed on the host machine:

 * [Kind and kubectl](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)
   along with `podman` or `docker`